 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Aurelio (post 1700) +

-- Aida Louise Aurelio (1906-1999), American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1940
+- Aida Louise Aurelio (1906-1999), American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1940

 - James Aurelio Rendon (b.
 1985), Columbian race walker